Exponential Separations in the Energy Complexity of Leader Election: Abstract

 There is a tradeoff between time and energy.
-We give a new upper bound on the time-energy tradeoff curve for randomized \LeaderElection{} and \ApproximateCounting.
-A critical component of this algorithm is a new deterministic \LeaderElection{} algorithm for {\em dense} instances, when $n=\Theta(N)$, with inverse-Ackermann-type ($O(\alpha(N))$) energy complexity.
+We provide a new upper bound on the time-energy tradeoff curve for randomized algorithms.
+A critical component of this algorithm is a new deterministic \LeaderElection{} algorithm for {\em dense} instances, when $n=\Theta(N)$, with inverse Ackermann energy complexity.